 Herbalists offer several explanations for the preponderance of chronic inflammatory conditions in our modern society, noting that in traditional societies we see much less of it (Bergner, 1997).
 Following is a list of common causes of inflammation.

-• Incomplete diet, which leads to basic nutrient deficiencies and eventually immune system weakness or poor repair processes.
+• Incomplete or poor diet, which leads to basic nutrient deficiencies and eventually immune system weakness or poor repair processes.

 • Dietary intake of low quality fats and oils, which leads to increased production of inflammatory chemicals.